juju/docs/src/en/getting-started-general.md

 Title: Getting started with Juju
 TODO: Testing section needs rewrite
       Commands are as spec, but not implemented yet Headings need looking at!
-      Links need to be reverified when supporting pages are written
+      Links need to be reverified when supporting pages are written Remove PPA info when Juju2 lands a stable release in main repo

 !!!
 Note: These instructions are currently transitional.
 They will become the standard instructions for the stable 2.0 release, but as not all features of